 - I love food and I love travel.
 Food is a fantastic route into understanding a place's people, history, culture, economy and more.
 Everybody eats.

-- In many parts of the world we are fast forgetting how to grow and make real food - food that is good for us and good for the planet, made by hand from good ingredients.
-I want to learn from the people who still have this important knowledge, and encourage others to get cooking too.
+- In many parts of the world we are fast forgetting how to grow and make so-called "real" food - food that is good for us and good for the planet, made from good ingredients.
+I want to learn from the people who have this important knowledge, and encourage others to get cooking too.

-- I did anthropology at university.
+- I did (and still do) anthropology at university.
 I am now a cook.
 I like to glorify my career by thinking of myself as a culinary anthropologist.

 Who is Matt?